 In 2012, the federal courts consolidated vaginal mesh lawsuits into a class action, subsequently divided into seven distinct MDLs (multidistrict litigations).
 Each MDL specifically encompassed all claims against a separate manufacturer of mesh implants: C.R.
 Bard, Inc., American Medical Systems, Inc., Boston Scientific Corp., Ethicon, Inc., Coloplast Corp., Cook Medical, Inc., and Neomedic.

-Collectively, these seven vaginal mesh class action MDLs aggregated over 100,000 individual plaintiffs, marking the vaginal mesh litigation as one of the most substantial mass tort cases in history.
+Collectively, these seven vaginal mesh class action MDLs encompassed over 100,000 individual plaintiffs, making vaginal mesh litigation one of the most substantial mass tort cases in history.
 These MDLs were overseen by a federal judge in the Southern District of West Virginia.
 Between 2012 and 2014, pivotal bellwether trials were conducted within several vaginal mesh MDLs.
 These trials consistently concluded with significant verdicts in favor of the plaintiffs.

 Current Status of Vaginal Mesh Lawsuits